jfpuget/Kaggle_TrackML/README.md

   ./submissions/merge_final/

+  The test events data should then be downloaded into the ./input directory.

 - Edit the base_path value in the scripts in src directory to match where you cloned the code.
 - Edit the number of Pool workers in the scripts final.py, final_inner.py and merge_final.py to match the number of processors of your machine.